 The DIWALI festival is celebrated for 4 to 5 days.
-Each day has its own importance and is enjoyed with same importance as the main festival.
+Each day has its own importance and is enjoyed with the same importance as the main festival.
 The first day of Diwali is marked by Dhanteras.
 On this day most householders buy Gold, Silver jewelry and new utensils.
-The Second Day of Diwali is known as Narak-Chaturdashi and then comes the Badi Diwali that falls on Amavasya.
+The Second Day of Diwali is known as Narak-Chaturdashi and then comes the Badi Diwali which falls on Amavasya.
 It is the main day of Lakshmi puja.
-On the last day, Bhai Dooj is celebrated as gratitude of the love between brothers and sisters.
+On the last day, Bhai Dooj is celebrated as gratitude for the love between brothers and sisters.

-Deepawali is marked by the lighting of lamps, buying new clothes, followed by Lakshmi puja, bursting of firecrackers, enjoying sweets, meeting with relatives and people and so on.
+Deepawali is marked by the lighting of lamps, buying new clothes, followed by Lakshmi puja, bursting of firecrackers, enjoying sweets, meeting with relatives and people, and so on.

 How Diwali is Celebrated in India?

 Diwali is one of the most important festivals for Hindus and is celebrated by families together all over the world.
-This is the festival of lights, wealth, prosperity, knowledge and goodness.
+This is the festival of lights, wealth, prosperity, knowledge, and goodness.
 This festival is welcomed by drawing a colorful rangoli at the entrance of their homes.
 The diyas are placed in every corner of the home to give a blissful look to the scenario.
 The festival creates an ambiance of happiness, delight, and opulence.